Young woman wearing headphones watching video on her phone

 Everyone uses their phone differently.
 People with long commutes to and from work or school might tend to use more data on streaming video than those who have shorter commutes, or those who prefer to watch videos at home.
 When assessing whether a plan with data-free streaming is right for you, you’ll need to consider what your genuine needs are.

 If you currently feel restricted with how you can use your data, routinely go over your plan allowance, or have to download your Netflix or Stan shows to watch on the go so you can save your data for other uses, it might well be worth considering switching plans.
 Whether this is a plan with a little or a lot more data, a plan with unlimited capped-speed data, or a plan with data-free streaming extras, it’s up to you, but you should consider how much mobile data you need before comparing plans.
-If you like the data-free sports streaming on offer from Optus, that could be worth looking into.
 If you use data for other video streaming, including YouTube, an ‘unlimited’ data plan or a plan with lots of data might be a better option.

 While the big three might have tempting entertainment extras, you could find better value for your needs in a plan from a smaller telco, especially if you want a cheap plan with plenty of data.
 So before you jump into a new plan, consider your needs, and compare phone plans to determine which plan will ultimately be the best for you.